 In directions there are proteins outwards in the cell, structure-building

-and transporting, RNA-, DNA- nucleotides inwards the center, towards
+and transporting, RNA-, DNA- nucleotides inwards the center,

-the 00-pole, and the similar building in of
+of anticenter, the 00-pole, and the similar building in of

 the animal pole to a nervous system in embryological development.)

-One of the subject classes can serve as reference to the other
+One of the subject classes can serve as reference to the

-our 5-dimensional model here).
+(of the type our 5-dimensional model here).

 The figure above could be compared with numbers in the "ES-chain"